Diaae/Hochschule-Ulm/README.md

-This Hochschule Ulm App contains 5 Activities (News, My studies, Library, Mensa, Personal informations); Including Login and Logout functions with a drawer layout in each activity to make navigation easier in the App and therefore increase the user experience.
+This Hochschule Ulm App contains 5 Activities (News, My studies, Library, Mensa, Personal informations); Including Login and Logout functions with a drawer layout in each activity to make navigation easier in the App and henceforth increase the user experience.
 - News activity shows a news feed based on a RecyclerView and an Onclick function for each article to read more.
 - My studies is a section where the student can get to Moodle without needing to jump to a browser, it’s integrated in the App using web view and since Moodle is mobile friendly we barely notice a difference between Moodle and the app.
 - Library section shows Library information in the form of a CardView displaying a nice picture and the address of the Library in each campus with some contact informations and it also has onClick function that has a mapIntent which directs the user to Google maps.